mcarr823/pi-tv-streamer/install/Desktop.md

 In short, you should open a terminal and run

-`sudo apt install flatpak`
+`sudo apt install -y flatpak`

 to install flatpak, then

-`flatpak remote-add --if-not-exists flathub https://dl.flathub.org/repo/flathub.flatpakrepo`
+`flatpak --user remote-add --if-not-exists flathub https://dl.flathub.org/repo/flathub.flatpakrepo`

 to add Flathub to your list of repositories.